-20 Hearing aid expectations
+18 Hearing aid expectations

-Hearing aids will not restore normal hearing and will not prevent or improve a hearing impairment resulting from organic conditions.
-Consistent use of hearing aids is recommended.
-In most cases, infrequent use does not permit you to attain full benefit from them.
+A hearing aid will not restore normal hearing and will not prevent or improve a hearing impairment resulting from organic conditions.
+Consistent use of the hearing aid is recommended.
+In most cases, infrequent use does not permit you to attain full benefit from it.

-The use of hearing aids is only part of hearing rehabilitation and may need to be supplemented by auditory training and instructions in lip-reading.
+The use of a hearing aid is only part of hearing rehabilitation and may need to be supplemented by auditory training and instructions in lip-reading.